mindspore-ai/docs/tutorials/experts/source_en/infer/inference.md

 Atlas 200/300/500 inference product is an energy-efficient, highly integrated AI processor for edge scenarios that supports inference in Both MindIR format models.

-MindIR format can be exported by MindSpore CPU, GPU, Ascend 910, can be run on GPU, Ascend 910, Atlas 200/300/500 inference product, no need to manually perform model conversion before inference.
+MindIR format can be exported by MindSpore CPU, GPU, Atlas training series, can be run on GPU, Atlas training series, Atlas 200/300/500 inference product, no need to manually perform model conversion before inference.
 Inference needs to install MindSpore Lite, and call MindSpore Lite C++ API.

 ## Model Files